XCSoar/XCSoar/XCSoarV4-README.txt

 ============================================================================

 To do higher priority:
-- UTC offset
 - New dialogs:
   - Config: Airspace colors, enable/disable individual airspaces?
   - Config: Vario gauge, other optional display items
-  - Close button on every dialog for consistency
-  - Fix memory leak in new dialog system
-  - New Waypointselect dialog to have scrolling in list box, text in airspace details also to have scrolling
+  - Text in airspace details to have scrolling
-  - Minimise configuration dialog start time
-  - Vario settings dialog
+  - User defined text dialog (and corresponding inputevent)
 - AAT support:
    -- More accurate calculation of ETA etc
        -- with respect to final glide fraction
        -- different ways of calculating average speed
 - Proper filename extensions
+- Task overview analysis page draws wrong task if in abort mode

 To do for next version:
 - Allow finish line versus finish area?
 - Zig zag wind calculations
 - Revert to default aircraft type if polar file doesn't exist or invalid
-- Password protect on settings
+- Password protect on settings, or lock out settings in flight
-- Chevrons only on if airspeed available
 - NearestWaypoint pan in .xci not working?
-- Dialog and inputevent for custom user checklists
 - Add track line particularly if not in north up mode
-- Option for speed command driven by dolphin speed or block maccready
 - Fix airspace visibility bug (query, warnings should apply even if not drawn on screen!)
 - 'Marginal final glide' is that the right text?
 (I think so - SP)
-- Autozoom optionally on at startup (settings)
 - Disable PGRMZ if vario is already outputting altitude (or vica versa)
 - Switch GPS between multiple sources if one fails to lock and the other doesn't, and prevent aliasing.
 - Collect different settings based on pilot identification at startup